KyleRego/KyleRego.github.io/collections/_software_development_notes/practical-object-oriented-design.markdown

 - Wrapping a method around the access logic into a data structure contains the dependency the object has on knowing the structure of the data.
 - Dependency injection

 The direction of dependencies is another important thing to consider.
-The worst situation to be in would be having a class that is both very likely to change and has a lot of dependencies.
 A good rule of thumb is a class should only depend on things that are less likely to change than itself.

 # Testing

 Any method in the public interface of an object should be tested.
 Usually this is done by making assertions about what the method returns.
 This covers the incoming messages to the object.

 But when is it necessary to test outgoing messages of the object?
-Using the terminology from the book, there are two types of outgoing messages: queries and commands.
+Using the terminology from the book, there are two types of outgoing messages: *queries* and *commands*.

 Queries have no side effects and do not need to be tested.
 Tests for them will be tests of the object for which they are incoming messages.
 Queries can generally be stubbed.